Image credit: El Kemosabe

 Build Community Center Bundles

 Of particular note is the Greenhouse bundle, which will let you repair your greenhouse.
 Having a greenhouse lets you grow whatever you want year round!
 Additionally, doing Community Center bundles is how you'll get the privilege of visiting the desert on your map.
+Finally, though Stardew Valley insists nothing can be grown during winter, if you complete the Winter Bundle, it will award you with Winter Seeds — which, yes, can grow during winter.

 Build A Silo Before Getting Any Animals